 An impressive cast has been assembled from a wide area, including several who follow some illustrious professional examples of cross-dressing.
 The Director, Elisabeth Miller, is giving nothing away but says “Be assured, every member of cast will be entirely believable”.

 The production will be staged from 25th to 28th October in Shute Church at 7.30pm.
 Tickets will cost £10 for adults and £5 for under-eighteens and will be available from STAG’s usual outlets from 25th September.

 Come prepared to thrill to the action, laugh at the rogues, rejoice in the language – and to use your imagination!

 Tickets will be available online and from our box offices and cast and crew from 29 September 2017

-Tickets are still available on the door from our box offices and online through Brown Paper Tickets
+Tickets will be available from our box offices and online through Brown Paper Tickets from 29 September 2017

 Don't forget ShuteFest this weekend Friday 22- Sunday 24 September